 Released:2018 (Mar)

 iOS 11.2.2 broke WebAssembly.
 This broke parts of Wikipedia, all existing published Construct content, and probably more.
 Much of the difficulty could have been averted by just turning off WebAssembly, so everything reverted to fallbacks.
 Instead they left it enabled but broken until the iOS 11.3 release months later.
-In the mean time Apple provided no meaningful help or support whatsoever.
+In the meantime Apple provided no meaningful help or support whatsoever.
 We only got support from a helpful Wikipedia engineer who shared a workaround they discovered.

 Ashley Gullen, Safari releases are development hell